 You’re curious about this system now, aren’t you?
 Read about how the Berkey filtration system works if you’ve got a science geek curiosity like I do.

 Berkey also sells a water bottle that would be great for an emergency evacuation; the filtering system works the same as in the big ones, and I’ve been very happy with mine.
 (See the giveaway for a $5 off deal on those!)

 Life Saver water bottles are the other one highly touted by the preparedness crowd.
 Find more info here.

 UPDATE: There’s a really cool backpacking filter description from another Katie in the comments, right here.
 Awesome personal testimony!

 Iodine drops are kind of the traditional Boy Scout method of purifying, and it’s supposed to be pretty safe and effective, but has some downsides:

 - side effects after an extended period of use

-If this is your only option, follow package directions or use 12 drops per gallon water; allow to stand 30 minutes. (source)
+If this is your only option, follow package directions or use 12 drops per gallon water; allow to stand 30 minutes. (source (link no longer available))

 8. Bio resonator cards and atmospheric water generators

 Here are two more options detailed pretty well in this article, but honestly, since I feel like there are a few viable options above, I’m not going to look into them more deeply myself.
 For give me!
 But you can, if you like.